 Bohol to Siquijor ferry

 The ferry from Bohol to Siquijor is also a common route for travelers and this is the exact route that I took.

 WHERE TO STAY IN SIQUIJOR

-Siquijor has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Siquijor to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Siquijor has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Aloha Seaside Resort